kython28/leviathan/README.md

 - **Full asyncio compatibility**: A drop-in replacement for the default event loop.
 - **Efficient design**: Focused on maximizing performance and minimizing latency.
 - **Simplicity**: Easy integration with existing Python projects.
+- **Robust Safety**: Carefully engineered for critical systems with advanced error recovery and graceful degradation mechanisms.

 ## 📜 Requirements